 Guide to Selling a House by Auction

 Is auction a good option for you?
 Our guide to selling a property at auction explains the stages involved in an auction sale.
-With information about auction sale costs, timescales and the process for selling at auction.
+With information about the costs, timescale, process, benefits and risks for selling at auction.

 Call 0800 862 0206 for your FREE sale price estimate